-Cuba's second-largest archipelago is formed by more than 250 virgin coral islands and numerous cays.
+Cuba's second-largest archipelago comprises over 250 virgin coral islands and numerous cays.
 Part of the archipelago is also known as Laberinto de las Doce Leguas (The Labyrinth of the Twelve Leagues).

 The archipelago is located in the Caribbean Sea, between the Gulf of Ana Maria, Guacanayabo, and the Caballones Channel.
 It extends in a general northwest-to-southeast direction, paralleling the Cuban coast for 150 km (93 mi) from Cayo Breton to Cayos Mordazo.